Rionach Casey Counsellor and Supervisor

 Training, qualifications & experience

-I’m a Family Therapist at a Cancer Care Centre in Stockport supporting children and adults who’ve been bereaved or those who are experiencing life limiting and/or terminal illness and their families.
+I’m a Psychotherapist at a centre in Stockport supporting children and adults who’ve been bereaved or those who are experiencing life limiting and/or terminal illness and their families.

 In addition, I held a counselling position at South Manchester Mental Health and Social Care Trust counselling adults with mild to moderate mental health difficulties, including anxiety, depression and low self-esteem.

 Previously, I was an Integrative Psychotherapist at Blythe House Hospice, Chapel-en-le-Frith counselling bereaved adults and children or those with life-limiting illness.

 I was a School Counsellor with Place2Be in Manchester for two years.
 My clients, who presented with a complex range of mental health issues ranged in age from 5 years old to 11 year olds.